operand/agency/docs/README.md

 just a single agent you can use something like:

 ```
-/help to:Host.DemoSpace
+/help to:Host
 ```

-Note that point-to-point messages (messages that define the `"to"` field) will result in an error if the action is not defined on the target agent.
+Note that point-to-point messages (messages that define the `"to"` field) will result in an error if the action is not defined on the target agent, or if no agent with that `id` exists in the space.

 Broadcast messages will _not_ return an error, but will silently be ignored by agents who do not implement the given action.